 Calorie restriction independent benefits.
 Intermittent fasting is most probably the eating frequency our biology is most comfortable with.
 A study looked at alternate day fasting (a kind of intermittent fasting) found that insulin levels and measures of insulin resistance were more improved in the alternate day fasting group compared to the classically calorie restricted group who ate the same amount of calories .

 Weight-loss independent benefits.
-Intermittent fasting isn’t just about losing fat but also about feeling better and having better blood markers which can predict disease risk.
+Intermittent fasting for weight loss isn’t just about losing fat but also about feeling better and having better blood markers which can predict disease risk.
 One study found that cardiometabolic markers improved in the early time-restricted feeding group (a kind of intermittent fasting) who ate within a smaller eating window (6 hours) compared to other one eating within a more extended window (12 hours) .

 Improves glucose uptake efficiency and insulin sensitivity.
 Intermittent fasting helps to increase insulin mediated glucose uptake rates into tissues that are able to use it for fuel, for example muscle.
 It also helps to optimize the levels of certain biomarkers that are associated with chronic diseases, like insulin and glucose .
 Fat fasting is also a great way to improve insulin sensitivity, as well as deepen the extent of ketosis if you have also chosen to follow the ketogenic diet .